breastmed/breastmed/content/services.md

       All aspects of the at home consultation are available as well as prescribing, blood tests and therapeutic breast ultrasound.

-      ### 1 hour appointment, with text support for 1 week
+      ### £220, 1 hour appointment, with text support for 1 week

-      ### £220
+      ### £100, 30 Minute Follow Up appointment

-      ### 30 minute Therapeutic Breast Ultrasound appointment
+      ### £100, 30 minute Therapeutic Breast Ultrasound appointment

       P﻿lease bring your baby or breast pump to these appointments, as treatment works best when you are able to remove milk afterwards.

-      ### £100
+A series of 3 treatments is recommended, but those who cannot attend return appointments have the option of kinesio breast taping to aid lymphatic drainage.
+This usually remains applied for 2-3 days and can be removed at home.

+      ### £200  Low Milk Supply Investigations 30 Minute appointment

+      T﻿his appointment includes a breast exam and pre- and post- feed or milk expression prolactin.
+Prescriptions are charged at £20 plus medication costs.
+If domperidone is prescribed it is recommended to have follow-up every 3 months to assess dosage, and to have an ECG.

       [Book Now](BOOK)